electricimp/imp-central-impt/CommandsManual.md

 **impt device list \[--my] \[--unassigned] \[--assigned] \[--online] \[--offline] \[--product-id <product_id>] \[--product-name <product_name>] \[--dg-type <device_group_type>] \[--dg-id <device_group_id>] \[--dg-name <device_group_name>] \[--debug] \[--help]**

-Displays information about all Devices available for the current logged-in account. **TBD** or owned only?.
+Displays information about all Devices available to the current logged-in account. **TBD** or owned only?

 The returned list of the Devices may be filtered.
 Filtering is possible by any combination of the described Filter Options.
 Every Filter Option may be repeated several times - **TBD**